Pensana Plc

 The strategic premium attached to non-Chinese rare earth supply creates both opportunity and risk.
 Opportunity: Western governments and companies may pay premiums for supply chain security, improving project economics and potentially increasing resources available for community benefit.
 Risk: strategic importance may attract government intervention, security classification, or other dynamics that complicate transparent governance and community engagement.
 Our monitoring tracks how strategic mineral politics affects community-level outcomes at Longonjo.

 Angola's participation in the global rare earth supply chain — if Pensana succeeds — would diversify the country's mineral portfolio beyond diamonds and oil.
 This diversification aligns with the corridor's broader purpose of enabling Angolan economic transformation.
-Our advocacy promotes value addition within Angola rather than raw concentrate export, encouraging processing investment that creates employment and technical capacity in producing communities rather than simply shipping raw materials for value addition elsewhere.
+Editorial analysis promotes value addition within Angola rather than raw concentrate export, encouraging processing investment that creates employment and technical capacity in producing communities rather than simply shipping raw materials for value addition elsewhere.

 Corridor Contribution Assessment